 Acoustic Performance Test Procedures:

-- We measure the noise output of our entire system from a distance of 1m while the CPU cooler’s fans operate at 100% (indicating the maximum noise output).
+- We measure the noise output of our entire system from a distance of 1m while the CPU cooler’s fans operates at 100% (indicating the maximum noise output).

-- We set the case fans to minimum speed (hence noise) and avoid using a discrete GPU to isolate the CPU cooler’s noise output.
+- We set the case and motherboard fans to minimum speed (hence noise) and avoid using a discrete GPU to isolate the CPU cooler’s noise output.